fractalscape13/lickstagram/README.md

 #### By _**Joseph Wangemann**_

 ## Description
-_Instagram-like app that allows users to share short videos of playing a musical instrument (licks)_
+_Instagram-like app that allows users to share short videos of playing a musical instrument (licks).
+A user can register, login and logout.
+A logged-in user can post videos, edit their videos, see the feed of all users' videos, star videos, and see a list of videos they have starred._

 ## Specifications